What We Do

 Church Council

 The Church Council is comprised of the Pastor, the five Officers of the Church (President, Vice President, Treasurer, Financial Secretary and Secretary of the Church Council) and members-at-large.
 Members of the Church Council are elected by the Voters’ Assembly of the Congregation at the March Voters’ Meeting.
 The Church Council meets monthly via Zoom, and all meetings are open (see the Events calendar).
 At the present time, the office of Secretary of the Church Council is vacant.
-If you have an interest in the Church Council, talk with our President, Carol Emmons.
+If you have an interest in the Church Council, talk with our Acting President, Fred Brown.

 Choir

-Communion Assistants
+Communion Assistants and Servers

 Altar Care Committee